-I am Chairperson of Brain Injury Waikato.
+I am a financial member of Brain Injury Waikato.
 I joined BIW Board in 2011, after having been introduced to BIW from the office manager there whom I did signage for through my signwriting business.

 Being a small business owner my business skills were utilised to bring the financial state of Brain Injury Waikato up!